 Due to the size of the EGI infrastructure the log consumer component that ships with ARGO is engineered for performance and stability.
 At the time of the writing there 335 sites in EGI and 3254 service endpoints.
 Thanks to the highly modular approach of ARGO, it was possible to extract data sanitization functionality to a different component that is operates asynchronously on the raw data set.

-Prefilter / Log Sanitization
+Pre-filter / Log Sanitization

 Due to the distributed nature of the EGI infrastructure, ARGO does not have any control on the sources of the metric results.
 The log consumer component retrieves all metric results that are published in the MBN and drops malformed messages.
 In such a wide infrastructure, it is possible that some monitoring boxes can be misbehaving or misconfigured and publish results for resources that they are not authoritative for.
-For this reason, ARGO ships with a prefilter component that performs log sanitization and clean up.
+For this reason, ARGO ships with a pre-filter component that performs log sanitization and clean up.
 The component uses the information available from the topology and the GridMon connectors to remove erroneous entries or entries coming from unknown sources.

 Data Retention